 The engagement process for the plan update was unlike any that MnDOT had done before.
-MnDOT recognized the extraordinary circumstances surrounding the plan process.
-However, the goal to engage Minnesotans meaningfully in this project remained.
+MnDOT recognizes that these are extraordinary times.
+However, the goal to engage Minnesotans meaningfully and authentically in this project remained.
 MnDOT committed to a flexible, phased approach to respond to the changing context.
-MnDOT created opportunities to hear directly from people regarding what transportation issues they face..
+MnDOT created opportunities to hear directly from people what transportation issues they face.